aws/karpenter-provider-aws/website/content/en/preview/concepts/nodeclasses.md

 ## spec.associatePublicIpAddress

 a boolean field to control whether the instances created by karpenter for this node class will have an associated public IP address. when not specified, the node will have public IP adders if it is launched in a subnet with public IP auto-assign enabled `MapPublicIpOnLaunch=true`.

+{{% alert title="Note" color="warning" %}}
+setting this field to true can cause instance launches to fail if the instance was configured with multiple EFAs. the two options can not be used together
+{{% /alert %}}

 ## spec.securityGroupSelectorTerms